Improving Generalization in Federated Learning by Seeking Flat Minima: Experiments

-SS is a fundamental task for applications of autonomous driving.
-Due to the collection of private data from the self-driving cars, it is reasonable to study this task within a federated scenario.
+{\textit{\textbf{{Semantic Segmentation for Autonomous Driving.}}}} SS is a fundamental task for applications of autonomous driving.
+Due to the private nature of the data collected by self-driving cars, it is reasonable to study this task within a federated scenario.
 We refer to FedDrive \cite{fantauzzo2022feddrive} - a new benchmark for autonomous driving in FL - for both settings and baselines.
 The employed datasets are Cityscapes \cite{cordts2016cityscapes} and IDDA \cite{alberti2020idda} with both uniform and heterogeneous settings.
-At test time, new cities are introduced in Cityscapes.
-To test the generalization capabilities of the model when facing both semantic and appearance shift, IDDA is further distinguished into two additional scenarios: the test domain either contains pictures taken in the countryside, or in rainy conditions.
+To test the generalization capabilities of the model when facing both semantic and appearance shift, the test domain of IDDA either contains pictures taken in the countryside, or in rainy conditions.
 The model is tested on both previously seen and unseen domains.
-As showed in Table~\ref{tab:ss_idda}, \asam performs best both on Cityscapes and heterogeneous IDDA.
-We combine \asamswa with \texttt{SiloBN} \cite{andreux2020siloed}, keeping the BatchNorm~\cite{ioffe2015batch} statistics local to each client~\cite{li2016revisiting} while sharing the learnable parameters across domains, obtaining the best performance.
+As shown in Table~\ref{tab:ss_idda2}, \asam performs best both on Cityscapes and heterogeneous IDDA.
+The best performance is obtained combining \asamswa with \texttt{SiloBN} \cite{andreux2020siloed}, keeping the BatchNorm~\cite{ioffe2015batch} statistics local to each client~\cite{li2016revisiting} while sharing the learnable parameters across domains. {\textit{\textbf{{Domain Generalization.}}}} To further show the generalization performance acquired by the model trained with \sam, \asam and \swa, we test it on the corrupted \textsc{Cifar} datasets \cite{hendrycks2019benchmarking}.
+The test images are altered by 19 corruptions each with $5$ levels of severity.
+Fig.~\ref{fig:cifar-c} shows the results on the highest severity and once again validate the efficacy of seeking flat minima in FL (complete results in App.~\ref{app:corr}).